 In the artist words…

-This exhibition also includes two sculptures that Klos makes by stacking cubits of maple wood, which are then sanded down, stained, and charred through torching.
+This exhibition also includes one sculpture that Klos makes by stacking cubits of maple wood, which are then sanded down, stained, and charred through torching.
 The Western art history canon credits Pablo Picasso with pioneering abstraction through his Cubism based on African tribal mask forms.
-In these sculptures the artist reduces ‘cubism’ to ‘cubits’ of wood; a gesture toward inverting the canon, and reclaiming abstraction at its African origins.
+In this sculpture the artist reduces ‘cubism’ to ‘cubits’ of wood; a gesture toward inverting the canon, and reclaiming abstraction at its African origins.

-Klos’ masks are hybrids of automotive welding masks and West African tribal masks.
+Klos’ mask is hybrid of automotive welding masks and West African tribal masks.
 The welding mask hides identity through its function: protecting the laborer.
 The African tribal mask functions to summon and activate an identity for the wearer to embody.
 A traditional tribal mask is activated during ceremonial theater once it is ‘danced’.
-Klos, however, activates these masks through his own torching ceremony.
+Klos, however, activates this mask through his own torching ceremony.
 He has said ‘Charing is an act that fuses my own creative labor with my family’s contemporary history in labor, and also further back to the ancestral West African sculpture tradition.’

-Yashua Klos was born in 1977 in Chicago, Illinois and lives and works in Los Angeles, California.
+Yashua Klos was born in 1977 in Chicago, Illinois, lives in Harlem and works in the Bronx.
 He is a visual artist who employs a unique process of collaging his own woodblock printed textures to engage ideas about Blackness as an adaptive material for survival strategies.
 Klos’ work has been shown in museums and galleries across the states and internationally, including the Studio Museum of Harlem, the Weatherspoon Museum, Greensboro, North Carolina, What If The World in Johannesburg, South Africa, Tilton Gallery in New York City, and UTA Artist Space in LA.
-Klos’ first solo museum show is in 2022 at the Wellin Museum in Clinton NY.
+Klos’ first solo museum show was in 2022 at the Wellin Museum in Clinton NY.
 Klos’ works have been reviewed in the NY Times, and he’s been awarded residencies at Skowhegan, The Vermont Studio Center, and Bemis.
 He is the recipient of a Joan Mitchell Fellowship and a NYFA grant.
 His work is part of the collections of Kalamazoo Institute of Arts and Wellin Museum at Hamilton College.